jark1234/131project/meetings.md

 implications, and Jaclyn would code 14 and fill would the README general instructions.

-### 2023-11-14 at 11:30

-Who attended the meeting: Jaclyn and Novel

-Team updates (15min or less): Assigning jobs for milestone 2

-pair-programming (optional) (25 mins): NA

-Summarize group progress: Determined which 9 functional requirements would be implemented first and split up work.
-Natalie and Novel would code requirements 1-6, Iskandar would code 7 and 8, and also write the ethical
-implications, and Jaclyn would code 14 and fill would the README general
-instructions.

 ### 2023-11-16 at 11:30

 Who attended the meeting: Jaclyn, Novel, Natalie, and Iskandar